aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 ### Open Policy Agent (OPA) & Gatekeeper

 [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a Kubernetes admission controller that enforces policies created with [OPA](https://www.openpolicyagent.org/).
 With OPA you can create a policy that runs pods from tenants on separate instances or at a higher priority than other tenants.
+A collection of common OPA policies can be found in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/opa) for this project.

 There is also an experimental [OPA plugin for CoreDNS](https://github.com/coredns/coredns-opa) that allows you to use OPA to filter/control the records returned by CoreDNS.